sharontherese/latin-mass-funeral/content/votive-mass-holy-angels/index.md

 +++
 gallery1 = [""]
 text = ""
-title = "Rite of Baptism for Adults (Ordo Baptismi Adultorum)" toggle = false
+title = "The Votive Mass of the Holy Angels" toggle = false

 +++